Common Agricultural Policy: Rural development objectives and priorities 2014–2020

-National and regional rural development programmes
+National and regional rural development programs

-There is a total of 118 Rural Development Programmes(RDP) in the EU.
-In most Member States there is a national programme which covers the entire territory but in some countries there are several programmes, most often linked to regions: France (30), Spain(22), Italy(23), Germany(15), Portugal(3), United Kingdom(4), Belgium(2), Finland(2).
+There is a total of 118 Rural Development Programs(RDP) in the EU.
+In most Member States there is a national program which covers the entire territory but in some countries there are several programs, most often linked to regions: France (30), Spain(22), Italy(23), Germany(15), Portugal(3), United Kingdom(4), Belgium(2), Finland(2).

-Designing rural development programmes
+Designing rural development programs

 A given RDP links the priorities of rural development policy to the situation on its territory via a SWOT analysis.

 The RDP then sets out a selection of measures drawn from the Rural Development Regulation to address the priorities in the appropriate way.

 A measure is essentially a set of one types of activity, project, investment etc. which may be funded within a RDP to achieve the priorities of rural development policy.

-For example, the measure Investments in physical assets as set out in the Rural Development Regulation allows support for:
+For example, the measure Investments in physical assets as set out in the Rural development Regulation allows support for: